How to Provide Real-Time Captions for Deaf and Hard-of-Hearing Attendees

 Hope Translator offers multiple ways to display captions:

-- Share a QR code for attendees to view captions on their devices
+Share a QR code or link so attendees can view captions on their own phones or tablets

 Best Practices for Effective Captioning